propan/yaDatePicker/README.md

     $("#date").attachDatePicker();

-Or render it to the created div element:
+or render it to the created div element:

     $("#calendar").attachDatePicker({inline:true});

-### 3 - Have fun!
+### Step 3 - Have fun!

 Options
 -------